nicechester/rest-genai-java/README.md

-# rest-mistral-ai
+# rest-mistral-ai (Java)

-RESTful API for interacting with the Mistral AI Model.
+Java based RESTful API for interacting with the Mistral AI Model.
+(Or any other model supported by java-llama-cpp)

 ## Model